EN Banner

 Photo by Stefan Stefancik

-How to get there: Although it is not far from Road 1, the Seljavallalaug pool is not so easy to find; you have to hike a bit north of the car park.
-While driving on Road 1, a few kilometres from the Seljalandsfoss waterfall, you should turn left on Route 242 and drive to the parking lot.
-From there starts a little trail to the geothermal area, where you will find the Seljavallalaug pool.
+How to get there: Although it is not far from Road 1, the Seljavallalaug pool is not easy to find; you must hike a bit north of the car park.
+While driving on Road 1, a few kilometres from the Seljalandsfoss waterfall, you should turn left on Route 242 to the parking lot.

 Photo by Ross Hughes